Wolverhampton Wanderers F.C.

 Wolves suffered a financial crisis during the early-1980s recession that led to the club coming close to liquidation in 1982.
 In the five seasons between 1981–82 and 1985–86 Wolves were relegated four times (although there was also one promotion in 1982–83), meaning the club ended up in what was then the Football League Fourth Division (now EFL League Two) for the first (and so far only) time in the club's history.
 However, the club immediately started a swift turn-around, and having been beaten in the inaugural Football League play-off final in 1987, Wolves won the Fourth Division and Football League Trophy titles in 1987–88, followed by the Third Division title in 1988–89.

 After fourteen seasons in the second tier between 1989 and 2003, Wolves reached the Premier League, founded in 1992, for the first time with victory in the 2003 play-offs, though they were relegated after a single season in the top division on this occasion.
 Wolves won the Championship in 2008–09 to return to the Premier League, but endured relegation in 2011–12, followed by relegation again (to EFL League One) in 2012–13.
 The club then returned to the Premier League after first winning the League One title in 2013–14, followed by another Championship title in 2017–18.

-After becoming one of the first British clubs to install floodlights at its home ground in 1953, Wolves arranged televised "floodlit friendlies" against leading overseas club sides between 1953 and 1956, which were instrumental in the launch of the European Cup (now known as the UEFA Champions League) in 1955.
+After becoming one of the first British clubs to install floodlights at its home ground in 1953, Wolves arranged televised "floodlit friendlies" against leading overseas club sides between 1953 and 1956, the most notable being the famous Honved game, which were instrumental in the launch of the European Cup (now known as the UEFA Champions League) in 1955.
 Wolves reached the quarter-finals of the competition in 1959–60 as well as the semi-finals of the 1960–61 European Cup Winners' Cup and the inaugural UEFA Cup Final in 1972.
-Following a 39-year absence from UEFA competitions, they reached the UEFA Europa League quarter-finals in 2020.
+Following a 39-year absence from UEFA competitions, they reached the UEFA Europa League finals in 2020.